 | Tadd Vangundy

 Tadd Vangundy is originally from New Castle, Indiana.
-He is now a Junior at Indiana University working on a major in Psychology and minors in Biology and Human Sexuality.
+He is now a Senior at Indiana University working on a major in Psychology and minors in Biology, Human Sexuality, and Gender Studies.
 His primary interest is the science behind attraction, and he hopes to, one day, become a Psychology professor and to continue doing research on sexuality and attraction.

 | Sasha Zawadsky-Weist